-Unique module, adds a magnetic field to the full volume, including the active sensors.
+Unique module, adds a magnetic field to the full volume of the simulation, including the active sensors.
 By default, the magnetic field is turned off.

-The magnetic field reader only provides constant magnetic fields, read in as a threedimensional vector.
+The magnetic field reader provides the possibility of using a simple constant magnetic field permeating the entire simulated setup, or a meshed field which is centered around the origin of the global coordinate system.
 The magnetic field is forwarded to the GeometryManager, enabling the magnetic field for the particle propagation via Geant4, as well as to all detectors for enabling a Lorentz drift during the charge propagation.